 These coffee farmers are known as “Coloniales.”
 During the 1950’s, this area suffered under a corporate oligarchy that used poor working conditions and governmental corruption to keep the working class families poor and uneducated, and therefore, cheap.
 In 1991, through Governmental Land Reform, the larger land owners were made to relinquish their holdings and return the control of these small farms back to the families who had originally owned them.

 This dynamic group of producers with an average age of 30 started in January 2013 with 18 families all sharing the same objective – to improve organic production while prioritizing the production of and exportation of coffee to international markets and also providing micro lots.
 In the communities of Calama and Nogalani, 85% of the inhabitants depend on the production of coffee while the remaining 15% producer other crops such as citrus and bananas.

 In 2014, the plan to renovate the coffee parcels was carried out, preserving the original varietals as well as selecting from the parcels those plants that showed resistance to pests and diseases.
 The first phase of the renovation was carried out including 12 hectares with 48,000 coffee seedlings.
 The second phase produced 64,000 seedlings for 16 hectares of land.
 In 2016, the next phase renewed 11 hectares and in 2017, 9 more hectares of renovation took place.

-The cooperative has 15 women farmers who enjoy the same rights and obligations as their male counterparts.
+The cooperative has over 40 women farmers who enjoy the same rights and obligations as their male counterparts.
 They have gender equality within the executive board of directors as well as the oversight committee.
 The participation of women is vital within the cooperative and are seen as the fundamental pillar within the family home.
-This group is in the development stages of implementing a Café Femenino Program and will be an important part of the expansion of Café Femenino Bolivia.

 Cooperative: BioArabica – Cooperative Agropecuaria “Bio Arabica” R.L.